More Like This

 The cost of electricity can vary far more than gasoline.
 It depends on where you live and whether you charge at home or a commercial or public charger.

-In California, it costs 18 cents per kilowatt hour for residential electricity.
+In California, residential electricity costs 18 cents per kilowatt hour.
 Still, it’s 8 cents in Idaho and 28 cents in Hawaii.

 This difference is like paying $5 a gallon for gasoline in California and $2.50 in Idaho.
 It is $8 for a gallon in Hawaii.
 The cost of electricity isn’t always precise; it is buried instead in murky tariffs and times of the day.

-You can check this at Fueleconomy.gov for comparing cars, electric, or gas costs.
+You can check this at Fueleconomy.gov to compare car, electric, or gas costs.
 A straight comparison between a BMW 330i xDrive and a Long-Range Tesla Model 3 shows a stark difference in energy costs, making Tesla seem like an absolute cost-saving machine.

 Recommended: Saudi Arabia’s Top 10 Favorite SUVs